-- For the OS 5.3Si loudspeaker, 5 to 100 W per channel - For the OS 6.3Si loudspeaker, 5 to 125 W per channel
+- For the OS 5.5 loudspeaker, 5 to 100 per channel - For the OS 6.5 loudspeaker, 5 to 125 per channel - For the OS 7.5 loudspeaker, 5 to 150 per channel

-Ironically, most speakers are not damaged by large amplifiers but by small amplifiers.
+Ironically, most loudspeakers are not damaged by large amplifiers but by small amplifiers.
 If you are playing at high volume, a small amplifier will run out of power very quickly.
 When an amplifier runs out of power it creates damaging "clipping" distortion.
 A large amplifier will play at the same volume without distorting.
 See OPERATION on page 17 for more information about clipping distortion.

-PLACING THE LOUDSPEAKER FOR THE BEST SOUND QUALITY
+PLACING LOUDSPEAKERS FOR THE BEST SOUND QUALITY